Should You Create a Podcast?

 - Crowdfunding – It’s become commonplace to set up a GoFundMe or Kickstarter account to get the “seed money” to launch a show.
 While it may take a significant amount of work in promoting your crowdfunding campaign, it can be a great way to start your show in the black.

-- Membership model – Using a platform such as Patreon, show creators can charge a monthly fee that allows their fans to contribute to the production of the show.
-Listeners can pay varying amounts to have early access to shows, private Q and A sessions with hosts, extra content, and more
+- Membership model – By using Patreon for Podcasters, show creators can charge a monthly fee that allows their fans to contribute to the production of the show.
+Listeners can pay varying amounts to have early access to shows, private Q and A sessions with hosts, extra content, and more.

 - Charging guest fees – This is probably not a good business model if your show is brand new, but for shows that are known to get millions of downloads, some hosts are now charging guests for the chance to appear on their program.

 Podcast Marketing: How to Market You Show and Grow Your Fanbase

 Can you believe we’re nearing the end of the how to start a podcast guide?!?
 We’ve covered so much, but we can’t end this post without talking a little about marketing.
 Even before you launch your show, you need to be thinking about promoting your show.

 Here are some ideas we recommend adding to your marketing plan.
 This is far from an exhaustive list, but our hope is that it at least gets the wheels in your head turning.

 Before the first episode goes live, secure your website and social media handles so you can start putting out teasers.
 Create graphics announcing the release date, and the name of the show.

 If you already have a fanbase, hopefully this will yield your first listeners.
 If not, we recommend trying to get on as many podcasts as a guest as you possibly can before your first show goes live.
 Direct these listeners to your website and an email signup page to get notified when the first episode launches.